-For many organizations, much attention is allocated to risks such as crime, political instability, natural disasters and health risks in preparation for travel.
+For many organizations, much attention is allocated to risks such as crime, political instability, natural disasters, and health risks in preparation for travel.
 There is no question these are important areas to look at when assessing travel risk.
 However, there is also a need for awareness regarding travel safety and security for LGBTQ+ travelers and the unique challenges they may face abroad.
-In this piece, we detail special considerations regarding LGBTQ+ travel safety and share resources to support and assist your LGBTQ+ travelers before and during their trips abroad.
+In this piece, On Call’s Global Security Team details special considerations regarding LGBTQ+ travel safety and share resources to support and assist your LGBTQ+ travelers before and during their trips abroad.

 Experiences for LGBTQ+ travelers can vary globally, so it’s important to encourage travelers to gather information about their destinations prior to travel including specific cultural, legal, and security issues.
 Travelers do not necessarily have to avoid certain locations, but they should nonetheless be aware of local laws and cultural attitudes that could affect the LGBTQ+ community in their destinations of interest.